-New signaling pathway linked to breast cancer metastasisApril 2nd, 2012 in Cancer /
+New signaling pathway linked to breast cancer metastasisApril 2, 2012 in Medicine & Health / Cancer

 Lymph nodes help to fight off infections by producing immune cells and filtering foreign materials from the body, such as bacteria or cancer cells.
 Thus, one of the first places that cancer cells are found when they leave the primary tumor is in the lymph nodes.
 The spread of cancer cells to the lymph nodes, lymphatic metastasis, is known to indicate a poor prognosis in many types of cancers; how tumor cells reach the lymph nodes, however, is not well understood.